 Not really.
 Serverless / FaaS has to mature and the acceptance increased.
 Common myths around security, performance, cost, vendor lock-ins, etc have to be addressed objectively

 Also, Serverless / FaaS is not the answer to all your problems.
-Frameworks and Architectures will continue to evolve.
+Frameworks and Architecture will continue to evolve.
 The objective of any software programmer is to complete the code efficiently.
 Leverage the available trends and best practices

 It is promising to see the evolution of simplified programming frameworks combined with making the cloud more approachable.
 The key is to increase Cloud adoption while at the same time ensure the accountability model is well laid out.